ERP security: Segregation of Duties

 Segregation or Separation of duties, also known as SoD, is the concept according to which a user cannot make a transaction without other users (e.g. a user cannot add a new supplier, write out a cheque or pay to a supplier) and a risk of fraud is much lower.
 SoD can be implemented by RBAC mechanisms, and a notion of mutually exclusive roles is introduced.
 For instance, to pay a supplier, one user initiates payment procedure and another accepts it.
 In this case, initiating payment and accepting are mutually exclusive roles.
 Segregation of duties can be either static or dynamic.
 With static SoD (SSoD), a user cannot belong to two mutually exclusive roles.
 With dynamic SoD (DSoD), a user does but cannot perform them within one transaction.
 Both of them have their own advantages.
 SSoD is simple, while DSoD is flexible.
 Segregation of Duties is explained in SoD matrix.
 X and Y matrixes describe system roles.
 If the two roles are mutually exclusive, there is a flag at the interception of the corresponding rows and columns.

+Security measures required for ERP systems

+ERP security can ensure the normal operation of the company and protect sensitive information from being leaked.
+This is because ERP systems usually have important information about people, finances and so on.
+Therefore, ERP system security measures must address these risks, such as data breaches, unauthorized access.
+These are the mechanisms and rules that ERP security needs to follow, including data encryption, access rights, and monitoring to protect against internal and external threats.
+In short, companies need to follow these mechanisms to ensure the security of ERP systems.